 At the heart of empirical analysis is the problem of establishing causal relationships in the data that we collect and from which we can provide policy recommendations that are effective.
 Randomized control trials have provided an important new tool in addressing identification in research design, but we can learn more.
 Examples of work within this theme will include innovations in RCT designs, the implications of different sampling strategies and statistical power in research designs, and how we can design for replication and scale.

-Theme 2: Questionnaire Design
+Theme 2: Questionnaire Design and Measurement

 Theme 3: Fieldwork Implementation and Data Quality